 Features:

-- Made from Eastman Tritan co-polyester, so it’s lightweight, sturdy, leak-proof and impact resistant.
+- Made from Eastman Tritan co-polyester, it’s lightweight, sturdy, leak-proof, and impact-resistant.

 - Dishwasher safe and won’t retain odors